jsbnr/nr-terraform-multi-account-demo/readme.md

 terraform apply -var-file="newrelic_creds.tfvars.secret" -var-file="config.tfvars
 ```

-You can see in the above commands that we provide both the secrets containign the API key's and the config as input variables.
+You can see in the above commands that we provide both the secrets containing the API key's and the config as input variables.

-### 3. Repeat with account-group-2
+#### 4. Repeat with account-group-2
-Repeate the above steps with account-group-2.
-You should notice that the resources are manaed seperately in different state files for each group.
+Repeate the above steps within the folder `account-group-2``.
+You should notice that the resources are managed seperately using different state files for each group.